Lungdjos/water_portability_prediction_model/README.md

 Testing Accuracy: 0.6829268292682927
 After training and obtaining the results above, the model will be optimized to have the best accuracy.

-The test accuracy after optimizating the model has reduced to:
+The test accuracy after optimization of the model has reduced to:

-# Optimization of the model took about 20mins to split and optimize.
+# Optimization of the model took about 20mins to split and optimize

 Fitting 5 folds for each of 108 candidates, totalling 540 fits [CV] END max_depth=5, min_samples_leaf=1, min_samples_split=2, n_estimators=100; total time=   2.2s
 [CV] END max_depth=5, min_samples_leaf=1, min_samples_split=2, n_estimators=100; total time=   2.1s